Welcome to How to Find Happiness, Lesson 8: How to Use Money to Buy Happiness.

 Shame is one of the most degrading, negative and debilitating emotions.

-Yet many of us feel it every day related to how we spend our money, how we handle our money, how we manage our money.
+Yet many of us feel it every day related to how we spend and manage our money.

 The roots of the feelings vary but the existence of them is very common.